Improving data quality with confidence

 1. Token probability is still by far the most accurate and reliable technique for estimating LLM confidence.
 Across all the 4 datasets, this technique achieves the highest AUROC (0.832), and the lowest standard deviation (+/- 0.07).

 2. Explicitly prompting the LLM to output a confidence score is the least accurate.
-This technique had the lowest AUROC (0.58) and the highest standard deviationĀ (+/- 0.13) across datasets.Ā More often than not the LLM just hallucinates some number.Ā
+This technique had the lowest AUROC (0.58) and the highest standard deviation (+/- 0.13) across datasets.

 3. Even with token probabilities, we do see some variability in how well it can work for a given labeling task.
 From early exploration internally with public and proprietary datasets, we have found that fine tuning the verifier LLM on the target labeling task improves the calibration significantly.
 We hope to share more details about this exploration in a future blog post.